lsalo/predict/README.md

 In addition, PREDICT uses the following MATLAB add-on toolboxes:

 * <a href="https://www.mathworks.com/products/parallel-computing.html">Statistics and Machine Learning Toolbox</a> (**required**): For generating intermediate variable distributions and samples.
 * <a href="https://www.mathworks.com/products/parallel-computing.html">Parallel Computing Toolbox</a> (*recommended*): Not required, but *highly* recommended for anyone using the code beyond exploration purposes.
-Time gains when running parallel simulations are illustrated below for 1000 realizations/simulations of a given stratigraphic case.
+Time gains when running parallel simulations are illustrated above for 1000 realizations/simulations of a given stratigraphic case.
 * <a href="https://www.mathworks.com/products/curvefitting.html">Curve Fitting Toolbox</a> (*recommended*): Not required, but may be useful for output analysis.

 ## Download